Hang Ten

 - the later ones have custom made pickups, fully epoxied, and switchable between humbucker and single coil sound without any hum or microphony

-Detailled view on a Bill Lewis Custom
+Detailled view on the Bill Lewis Custom

-All the Bill Lewis Custom guitars seem to differ in details.
-The regular BLC is made of light weight Swietenia Mahogany finished in translucent Amber or Ebony (“black”) nitrocellulose lacquer with an Ebony fretboard and wooden inlays on a Holly veneer on the headstock.
-Body thickness, neck dimensions and scale are not consistent.
-Most of them have a three pot layout (1 volume, 2 tone) and one toggle switch, all placed on the lower bout’s treble side, and a side jack.
+The regular BLC is made of light weight Swietenia Mahogany finished in translucent Amber or Ebony („black“) nitrocellulose lacquer with an Ebony fretboard and wooden inlays on a Holly veneer on the headstock.

-The earlier ones used Schaller pickups (single coils) including a complete Schaller wiring harness with switch, pots, jack and knobs.
-The pickups on the later ones were custom made by Bill Lewis’ brother Jack, and at least the later version of these pickups is switchable between humbucker and single coil sound.
+The pickups on the later ones were custom made by Bill Lewis‘ brother Jack, and at least one version of these pickups is switchable between humbucker and single coil sound.

 The sound of the Bill Lewis Custom